 Most recently outside of Red Card, Mark has been lending his voice to broadcasting for Wisconsin Badger Football, Green Bay Packers Football, national college football games for CBS Sports Network, and Sky Sports in the UK.
 He serves as a board member of the American Family Children’s Hospital and University of Wisconsin School of Education.
 His hobbies include reading, golf, tennis, traveling with his family, and he is a longtime supporter of Wisconsin Athletics.
 Mark and his wife, Sarah, currently reside in Sun Prairie with their children.

 Red Card General Manager, strategist, and social media guru Chris Winterhack is also deeply connected to Madison.
 A 2008 UW-Madison graduate, he earned a BA in Applied Science with a focus on consumer science/retailing.
 Chris has worked at Majestic Theatre, a Madison favorite, where he helped manage the venue and staff during music events and also coordinated and managed the theater’s marketing efforts.
 Chris then put those marketing skills into play at The Onion newspaper, where he served as promotions coordinator and collaborated with Jeff.
 Chris loves Madison’s energy and commitment to supporting local businesses.
-Chris, wife Betsy (also a UW-Madison grad), 4 year old son Henry (future Badger) and 1 year old Sam (also a future Badger) love everything Madison has to offer for a family with young children.
+Chris, wife Betsy (also a UW-Madison grad), 5 year old son Henry and 2 year old Sam love everything Madison has to offer for a family with young children.